Scheduling Your First Test Stream

 • A streaming equipment to send your live video feed to the platform. (e.g., MineA5, Yi4K+, LiveU Solo, StreamLabs, etc.)

-• A YouTube Account enabled for live streaming (Note: YouTube requires 24 hours to activate live streaming on new accounts).
+YouTube requires up to 24 hours to activate live streaming on new accounts.
+Make sure to enable it in advance.

 If you’re using the MyRaces.Live streaming kit with the MineA5 camera, make sure to first follow these tutorials to get familiar with the camera and its phone app: